 Another helpful tip is to get a refrigerator without an automatic ice maker.
 Refrigerators with automatic ice makers are energy-consuming beasts and can be costly to maintain in the long run.
 Instead, invest in ice trays and keep those in your freezer.
 The same results are achieved, but with better economic benefits.

 The best energy option, however, is to integrate solar panels into your home system.
 This is pricey, but renewable energy extends both economic and environmental benefits.
 Perhaps start with purchasing some solar-powered smaller appliances and/or gadgets to get a feel for the solar experience.
+Solar power systems require little upkeep.
+Solar panels are also considered valuable upgrades to your home, akin to a renovated kitchen or a finished basement.
+They can increase the value of your home.
 Overall, the pros outweigh the cons.
 You’ll thank yourself later on.

 Household appliance staples such as dryers, dishwashers, or washing machines are much trickier purchases.
 Higher-end quality items always demand more energy use.
 However, all come with timer options.
 Choose items that provide multiple cycles instead of fewer ones.
 For example, a washing machine isn’t an energy-saving appliance by design.
 Nevertheless, you can limit its energy consumption by buying one that allows for shorter washing cycles.

-Appliances with adjustable timers and automatic shut offs are great options as they reduce energy consumption.
+Appliances with adjustable timers and automatic shutoffs are great options as they reduce energy consumption.
 Aside from not having large electricity bills, the freedom of being able to go about your day without worrying about your appliances is helpful.
 Imagine not fretting over whether or not you turned off the air conditioner or the coffee maker when you left the house.
-It’s a liberating feeling.
+It’s a liberating feeling, and you will appreciate the reduction in your energy bills.

 Heavier, bulkier appliances consume the most energy.
 They demand more power to function.
 They are the most expensive to maintain — especially when utilized daily.
 All things considered, when buying a refrigerator, a television, oven and/or an electric stove, choose ENERGY STAR certified products.
-Essentially, these items meet strict criteria that adhere to energy-efficient guidelines and protocols set by the U.S. Environmental Protection Agency (EPA).
-Furthermore, choosing ENERGY STAR appliances lets you be confident that your item makes use of sustainable energy.
+Essentially, these items meet strict criteria that adhere to energy efficient guidelines and protocols set by the U.S. Environmental Protection Agency (EPA).
+Furthermore, choosing ENERGY STAR appliances lets you be confident that your item makes use of sustainable energy and reduces greenhouse gas emissions.
+To find out more, visit the ENERGY STAR website.

-An environmentally-friendly lifestyle is possible, starting with some basic decisions on eco-friendly home appliances.
+An environmentally-friendly lifestyle is possible, starting with some basic decisions on energy saving appliances and even the products you use to clean them.
 From there, a ripple effect results as your future product selections are shaped with sustainability in mind.
-As you shop, know that your choices may save some green, in both your pocket and for our environment.
+As you shop, know that your choices may save some green, in both your pocket and for our environment

 * * * * *